rob-smallshire/hindley-milner-python/README.md

 # hindley-milner-python
-Hindley-Milner Type Inference implement in (although not for) Python.
+Hindley-Milner Type Inference implemented in (although not for) Python.

 This is the code taken from my popular blog post http://smallshire.org.uk/sufficientlysmall/2010/04/11/a-hindley-milner-type-inference-implementation-in-python/